vishvAsa/notes/watering/filter/_index.md

 ### .1 micron
 - Aka Microfiltration
-- Ceramic filters - 0.2 microns pores
+- Ceramic filters (Used in old water filter candles) - 0.2 microns pores
 - Sediment cartridges come in .1 microns (Filterkart) as of 2020.
 Sediment cartridge gets chalked over time with sand, silt, rust etc. (if good quality).
 [Filterkart vid](https://www.youtube.com/watch?v=qxYqCq7vAFE).
-- very high effectiveness in removing protozoa (for example, Cryptosporidium, Giardia); moderate effectiveness in removing bacteria (for example, Campylobacter, Salmonella, Shigella, E. coli); not effective in removing viruses (for example, Enteric, Hepatitis A, Norovirus, Rotavirus); not effective in removing chemicals.
+- very high effectiveness in removing protozoa (for example, Cryptosporidium, Giardia); moderate effectiveness in removing bacteria (for example, Campylobacter, Salmonella, Shigella, E. coli); not effective in removing viruses (for example, Enteric, Hepatitis A, Norovirus, Rotavirus); removes microplastics, not effective in removing chemicals.

 ### .01 micron
 - Water is forced to flow through insides of small hollow fibers